oss-generic/process/docs/FormatsAndConventions.md

   > Rationale: Bigger commits make reviewing harder.

-  Commits containing _**automated changes**_ (e.g. changes resulting from automated refactorings),
+  Commits containing _**mechanical changes**_ (e.g. automated refactorings, cut-paste type code movements, file renames, etc.),

-    * should include only one _automated change_  per commit.
+    * should include only one _mechanical change_  per commit.
-    * should not contain other manual changes, unless unavoidable.
+    * should not contain other non-mechanical changes, unless unavoidable.
     * can exceed 100 LoC.
-    * should have the description of the automated change in the commit message (so that the results can be reproduced).
+    * should have the description of the change in the commit message (so that the results can be reproduced).

 - [x] The build passes at each commit of the PR.